-The archipelago of The Azores shelters a rich and diverse speleological patrimony due to its volcanic disposition and the presence of a basaltic magma fluid.
-The Gruta das Torres is one of the main caves that can be visited on the islands.
+The archipelago of the Azores shelters a rich and diverse speleological patrimony due to its volcanic nature and the presence of basaltic magma.
+The Gruta das Torres is one of the main caves on the islands.

 Vulcanic Caves in the Azores

-There are two principal types of volcanic caves: tunnels of lava and volcanic “algares”.
+There are two principal types of volcanic caves: lava tunnels and volcanic “algares”.

 Lava tubes are natural pipes through which the lava reaches the surface in a fluid, expelled by an erupting volcano.
 They can be active when the lava still flows towards the surface, or extinct, which means that the lava fluid ceased and the rock cooled off, leaving a long channel, similar to a cavern.
 Once those tubes are formed simultaneously to the rock evolving them, they’re called primary caves.